Eye-opening documentary Coded Bias, streaming now, faces up to racist technology

-When exactly did it happen that computers started making decisions about our health care, our jobs, our access to opportunities, even whether we can walk down the street without being arrested?
-New documentary Coded Bias delves into the chilling reality of how much power technology holds over us right here, right now -- and introduces the campaigners fighting the tech that's shaped by our worst human failings.
+When exactly did computers start making decisions about our health care, our jobs, our access to opportunities, even whether we can walk down the street without being arrested?
+The new documentary Coded Bias delves into the chilling reality of how much power technology holds over us right here, right now -- and introduces the campaigners fighting the tech that's shaped by our worst human failings.

 Facial analysis becomes a starting point for director Shalini Kantayya to deftly widen the scope.
 Coded Bias shines a light on the worryingly unregulated power that's increasingly exerted by algorithms, data science, machine learning and so-called artificial intelligence, all doing the bidding of programmers and engineers and billionaires who are passing on their conscious and unconscious biases.
 The result is a brave new world of machines that looks a lot like it's shaped by the racist and sexist power structures of the past.